syncfusion-content/ej2-spreadsheet-docs/ej2-javascript/spreadsheet/how-to/change-active-sheet.md

 You can change the active sheet of imported file by updating [`activeSheetIndex`](https://helpej2.syncfusion.com/documentation/api/spreadsheet/#activesheetindex) property on the [`openComplete`](https://helpej2.syncfusion.com/documentation/api/spreadsheet/#opencomplete) event.

-The code sample below demonstrates how to set the active sheet when importing an Excel file.
+The following code example shows how to set the active sheet when importing an Excel file.

 {% if page.publishingplatform == "typescript" %}